Fruityisgood/SkeldNetForLinux/README.md

 - "Launch Among Us" option doesn't just launches Steam's Among Us page, and not Among Us
 - Doesn't detect if the game isn't installed
 - UI isn't very good
+- ~~Not working on latest Among Us versions~~ (fixed)

 # How to install
-~~If this becomes popular enough I will make a .deb and .rpm, however for now just~~ download and run the main.py after installing the dependencies
+~~If this becomes popular enough I will make a .deb and .rpm, however for now~~ just download and run the main.py after installing the dependencies

 # Dependencies
 `Fedora: dnf install python3 python3-gobject python3-psutil gtk3`